Gall von Gallenstein

 The noble family Gall von Gallenstein was a noble family and is best known for their castle of the same name.
-Originally nobles from Alsace-Lorraine, the family owned castles in mediaeval Europe.
+Originally nobles from Alsace-Lorraine, the family owned castles in medieval Europe.

 Castles

 The Gall von Gallensteins owned Burgruine Gallenstein in Styria for a long time, as well as Brežice Castle in Slovenia.
 They also owned Finkenegg Castle and Asparn Castle briefly.

 Family

 The field marshal of the Habsburg War Chamber in 1635 was a Count von Gallenstein.

 The mother of Sigismund von Schrattenbach, Archbishop of Salzburg, was Maria Theresa, widowed baroness Gall von Gallenstein.

 The mother of Johann Weikhard von Auersperg, an Austrian minister and Prince of Auersperg, was Sidonia Gall von Gallenstein.

 Etymology

 Gallenstein is likely a topographic name referring to Sankt Gallen and Burg Gallenstein, the ancestral lands of the von Gallensteins.